 The park currently hosts a wide range of popular programs and events like Falling for Local, pictured above.
+Image courtesy of Dix Park Conservancy

-Ask a Psychologist with Dr. Jaimie Lunsford: Bipolar Disorder Demystified"
+Ask a Psychologist with Dr. Jaimie Lunsford: 'Bipolar Disorder Demystified''

-ifting kaleidoscope.
-At different times they might experience empowering sativity and energy, turbulent disorganization and chaos, or crushing pair and anguish.
-These highs and lows also impact those who know and entation, Dr. Lunisford will share a helpful framework for understanding his complex condition, including: 1) The different forms of bipolar disorder nd how they manifest; 2) Four main mood states in bipolar and how they ffer from everyday shifts in experience; and 3) How to support wellness and thriving for those with bipolar diagnoses and their communities.
-There ven when we want to make a change in our life, it can be very hant.
-Why is that so?
-Given that we really want something to be different, what gets in the way of our taking the necessary strips?
-In this session of "Ask a Psychologist", Dr. Kristi Webb will discuss the obstacles to raking even those changes we most desire.
-She will then describe: trategies to overcome those obstacles and get the changes we want.
+For those who experience bipolar disorder in any of its forms, life can be a shifting kaleidoscope.
+At different times they might experience empowering creativity and energy, turbulent disorganization and choos, or crushing despair and anguish.
+These highs and lows also impact those who know and over them and can be difficult to comprehend from the outside.
+In this presentation, Dr. Lunsford will share a helpful framework for understanding this complex condition, including: 1) The different forms of bipolar disorder and how they manifest; 2) Four main mood states in bipolar and how they differ from everyday shifts in experience.
+Shifts they be and how they and thriving for those with bipolar diag and thiving for those with bipolar diag will be real-life examples and time for a Psychologist